neb-create/cis566-lab07-vfx/README.md

 Once the effect looks good, render it out with **Karma** over 1–80 frames and export your animation through MPlay using FFmpeg.

----

-**Submission:**
+## Submission
-Submit both your Houdini `.hip` file and the rendered animation video (`.avi`).
+Submit both your Houdini `.hip` file and the rendered animation video (`.mp4`).
 The render should clearly show the disintegration evolving over time and demonstrate control over masking, animation, and procedural effects.